-Many business owners go the LLC route to avoid double taxation environments as well.
+Many business owners also go the LLC route to avoid double taxation environments.
 Some states don't require LLCs to pay corporate franchise taxes — which can be an attractive feature depending on where your business is located.
 There are also tax deductions for LLC owners in the form of a Qualified Business Income (QBI) deduction, which means members can access a 20% deduction from the net business income.
 Many business owners go the LLC route because you can opt for taxation as an S-corp through the IRS, allowing for the best tax advantages possible.

 Making the Best Decision For You

 You want to take advantage of all tax benefits possible when forming a business.
 Taking the proper steps and maximizing tax opportunities is crucial for startups or small business owners.
 The keyword here is proper, as you want to be prepared for an IRS tax audit.